 Romano-Ward syndrome is the most common form of congenital long QT syndrome.
 This type is inherited in an autosomal dominant manner and has no sensorineural deafness.

 Romano-Ward syndrome has an autosomal dominant pattern.
 You need only one mutated gene to be affected by this type of disorder.
-A person with an autosomal dominant disorder, the father has a 50 percent chance of having an affected child with one mutated gene (dominant gene) and a 50 percent chance of having an unaffected child with two normal genes (recessive genes).
+A person with an autosomal dominant disorder has a 50 percent chance of having an affected child with one mutated gene (dominant gene) and a 50 percent chance of having an unaffected child with two normal genes (recessive genes).

 Patients with Romano-Ward syndrome only present cardiac related symptoms.